gyetvan-andras/ModernLook-OSX/README.md

 3. Budget panel
 4. Prediction panel

-The application has a toolbar, where the user can switch between the application panels.
+The application has a toolbar, where the user can switch between the application panels, by using MLRadioGroupManager.
+All the panels are derived from MLContentView and they use MLOutlienView, MLTableView, MLComboField and MLTextField.

 #Known issues

 1. the window buttons on the toolbar behave strange.
-There is no images in them and they don't highlighted when the window is not selected, they just remain grayed out when the mouse hovered over.
+There are no images in them and they don't highlighted when the window is not selected, they just remain grayed out when the mouse hovered over.
 2. MLComboField dropdown remains on screen sometimes (switch to another windows, for example)
 3. MLTextField text selection covers the bottom thin line.